Tamzid2524/feature-file-status-check/README.md

 # feature-file-status-check
-A test repo for status check plug-in.
+A test repo for status check plug-in for feature files.